JamesBrownR/MeetingSurge/_posts/2025-12-04-not-showing-up-on-google.md

         <p>These aren't complicated.
 They're just overlooked.
 And every day you don't do them is another day your competitors get your customers.</p>

         <h2>The Bottom Line</h2>
         <p>You don't need to understand algorithms or hire an expensive marketing agency to show up on Google.
-You just need to take control of your online presence and do the basics right.</p>
+You just need to take control of your online presence and do the basics right.
+Fix your local SEO, and you'll start getting calls. </p>
-        <p>Most of your competitors aren't doing this stuff either.
-Which means if you do, you'll stand out immediately.</p>

         <p>Your competitors aren't better than you.
-They're just more visible.
-Fix your local SEO, and you'll start getting calls.
-It's that simple.</p>
+They're just more visible. </p>
     </article>
 </div>